| | | | | |

 Pimax Crystal Light

-The Pimax Crystal Light is the new kid on the block.
-It takes the best of the Crystal, removes some of the more, adventurous features and leaves us with the bare bones of a good VR headset.
+The Pimax Crystal Light was a welcome update from the original Crystal.
+It takes the best of the Crystal, removes some of the more, adventurous features and leaves us with the bare bones of a good VR headset, removing about a third of the weight of the Crystal.

 Pimax has drastically reduced the price of the Light by removing the battery pack, auto IPD adjustment and the DMAS audio attachments.